Pethaudi/JKU_SDS_WEB/README.md

 1. start the project with: npm start
 (you must have browser sync installed)
 2. save all data files under /results
-3. if you have to install packages insert the command in the initProject.sh

 ## (before each command press: shift + cmd + p)